Gomathipriya/Angular-Universal-Node/README.md

 *  Supports Angular to run on both browser and server
 *  Angular is just a Html parser which converts typescript into Javascript which in turn creates a parsed html on run time to render a page in browser
-*  In normal Angular rendering html requires full angular framework to be downloaded but in universal, server creates a parsed html which is rendered in the browser
+*  In Classical Angular - rendering html requires full angular framework to be downloaded but in universal - server creates a parsed html which is rendered in the browser

 # UniversalDemo